ducktaperules/Simplicity/README.md

 There are a few things i need to do in the short term.
  - Upload STL files ✅
  - Upload STEP files
- - Add pictures
+ - Add pictures ✅
- - Add instruction manual
+ - Add instruction manual ✅
- - Write BOM
+ - Write BOM ✅(kinda)
- - design parts variant that use M3 heat set inserts rather than self tapping screws.
+ - Design parts variant that use M3 heat set inserts rather than self tapping screws.
+ - Maybe Belted Z Mod

 ## 🚀 Future Scope <a name = "future_scope"></a>
 There are a lot of things i would like to improve in the future.